DSPS Processes and Procedures

 submits a request for alternate media to Thomas Dowrie in the DSPS

-is to provide access to a book you have purchased, rented or borrowed.
-Do not think
+to a book you have purchased, rented or borrowed.
+Do not think of it as a free book.

 If Braille is required, or if we have to convert a textbook for you that we determine